Lake Coleridge: Ecology

 Early colonial explorers found the shores of the lake covered in mānuka (or kānuka), kōwhai, cabbage trees, flax and general swamp plants.
-The lake was also surrounded by Southern Rata trees, and native beech trees.
-The lake itself was fairly lacking in aquatic plants due to a lack of nutrients.
-The lake was known for a population of large eels.
+The lake was also surrounded by southern rātā trees and native beech trees.
+The lake itself was fairly lacking in aquatic plants because of a lack of nutrients.
+It was known for a population of large eels.

 Human activity has significantly changed the ecology.
-Colonial settlers introduced game fish including rainbow trout, brown trout, Atlantic salmon and Chinook salmon.
-The changing water levels caused by the operation of the Coleridge Power Station killed most of the kānuka in 1914 and rata in 1923.
+Colonial settlers introduced game fish, including rainbow trout, brown trout, Atlantic salmon and Chinook salmon.
+Changing water levels caused by the operation of the Coleridge Power Station killed most of the kānuka in 1914 and rata in 1923.
 In modern times a mixture of native and introduced plants surround the lake, including matagouri, broom, gorse, briar, coprosma and biddi-biddi.

 History

 Pre-history

 The area of the lake was formed by glacial erosion, probably during the Waimaungan, Waimean and Otiran glaciations.
 The lake sits close to multiple geological fault-lines, including the Porters Pass Fault, the Cass Fault and the Blue Hill Fault.